MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-658-Administrative-Provisions-Governing-WagnerPeyser-Act-Employment-Service/subpart-G-Review-Assessment-State-Workforce-Agency-Compliance-Employment-Service-Regulations/section-658.602.md

 (k) The NMA must review the activities of the State/Federal monitoring system as it applies to services to MSFWs and the Complaint System including the effectiveness of the regional monitoring function in each region and must recommend any appropriate changes in the operation of the system.
 The NMA's findings and recommendations must be fully set forth in the Annual Report.

 (l) If the NMA finds the effectiveness of any RMA has been substantially impeded by the Regional Administrator or other regional office official, he/she must, if unable to resolve such problems informally, report and recommend appropriate actions directly to the OWI Administrator.
-If the NMA receives information that the effectiveness of any SMA has been substantially impeded by the State Administrator or other State or Federal ES official, he/she must, in the absence of a satisfactory informal resolution at the regional level, report and recommend appropriate actions directly to the OWI Administrator.
+If the NMA receives information that the effectiveness of any SMA has been substantially impeded by the State Administrator, a State or Federal ES official, or other ES staff, he/she must, in the absence of a satisfactory informal resolution at the regional level, report and recommend appropriate actions directly to the OWI Administrator.

 (m) The NMA must be informed of all proposed changes in policy and practice within the ES, including ES regulations, which may affect the delivery of services to MSFWs.
 The NMA must advise the Administrator concerning all such proposed changes which may adversely affect MSFWs.
 The NMA must propose directly to the OWI Administrator changes in ES policy and administration which may substantially improve the delivery of services to MSFWs.
 He/she also must recommend changes in the funding of SWAs and/or adjustment or reallocation of the discretionary portions of funding formulae.